-This motorcycle is equipped with two oxidation catalytic converters.
-Each catalytic converter contains precious metals that serve as catalysts in high temperature chemical reactions that convert hydrocarbons (HC) and carbon monoxide (CO) in the exhaust gasses into safe compounds.
+This motorcycle is equipped with an three-way catalytic converter.
+The catalytic converter contain precious metals that serve as catalysts in high temperature chemical reactions that convert hydrocarbons (HC), carbon monoxide (CO), and oxides of nitrogen (NOx) in the exhaust gasses into safe compounds.

 A defective catalytic converter contributes to air pollution and can impair your engine's performance.
 A replacement unit must be an original Honda part or equivalent.

 Follow these guidelines to protect your motorcycle's catalytic converter.